position-pal/Documentation/content/docs/5-implementation/3-chat-service.md

 └── entrypoint/     # Application bootstrap
 ```

-Each layer has a specific responsibility, with dependencies pointing inward toward the domain layer.
+Each layer has a specific responsibility with dependencies pointing inward toward the domain layer.
 This approach allows us to isolate the core business logic from implementation details.

 ## Chat Management